MyZenKey/sp-sdk-ios/README.md

 * Correlation Id - SPs may pass a correlation id to be added to Carrier logs.
 SPs must work with the ZenKey SP Portal to request any log entries.

   **Note:** An SP should use the same correlation_id for code, token, and userinfo requests.
-But MNO’s may not enforce this.
+But carrier’s may not enforce this.

-* Context - SPs will be able to submit “text string” for authorization by the user.
-For example, a bank transfer may say, "Do you want to authorize a $200 transfer to your checking account?".
+* Context - SPs will be able to submit “text string” to accompany the authorization request in the ZenKey application.
+For example, a bank transfer may prompt the user with: "Do you want to authorize a $200 transfer to your checking account?".
 The best practice is that a server-initiated request should contain a context parameter, so that a user understands the reason for the interaction.
 Maximum size will be <280> characters.
 Any request with a context that is too large will result in an OIDC error. (invalid request).

 * Prompt - The user needs to approve a transaction with each request.

-  * prompt=None - should always return “user interaction required” which is a standard oauth2 response to this request.
-  * prompt=login - SP asks user to authenticate again
+  * prompt=login - SP asks user to authenticate again.
   * prompt=consent - SP asks user to explicitly re-confirm user agrees to exposure of their data.
-(Carrier recaptures user consent for listed scopes)
+(Carrier recaptures user consent for listed scopes).

 For more information about each of these parameters and instructions on how to use them, view the documentation for the `ProjectVerifyAuthorizeButton`.
+There is also more information on the enumerated values in `PromptValue.swift`.

 ## 7.0 Request Authorization Code Manually